dunhamsteve/aoc2023/readme.md

 ## Day 12

 I did part 1 with some heuristics for cutting the search.
 Probably should have checked that in.
 Part 2 I recognised as a dynamic programming problem and added memoization.
 I then spent a bunch of time debugging working code, beacuse I'd missed the "separated by ?" in the instructions.
+And I hit a couple of snags matching on multiple values and had to build out the case trees manually.

+I went back and showed totality, had to add a theorem that drop return its arg or something smaller.